drand/website/docs/docs/specification.md

   randomness.
 - Generation: After the setup, the nodes switch to the randomness generation mode.
-Each node periodically broadcasts a partial signature to all the other participants sign using a t-of-n threshold version of the Boneh-Lynn-Shacham (BLS) signature scheme with their respective private key shares.
+Each node periodically broadcasts a partial signature to all the other participants signed using a t-of-n threshold version of the Boneh-Lynn-Shacham (BLS) signature scheme with their respective private key shares.
 Once any node (or third-party observer) has gathered t partial signatures, it can reconstruct the full BLS signature, that can be verified against the distributed public key.
-The signature is then simply the hash of that signature, to ensure that there is no bias in the byte representation of the final output.
+The public randomness is then simply the hash of that signature, to ensure that there is no bias in the byte representation of the final output.